-- CBSE Weightage: 5 to 7 marks (a 3-mark mechanism or distinction question plus a 2-mark conversion is the standard CBSE pattern, occasionally combined into a 5-marker)
+- CBSE Weightage: 5 to 7 marks, usually a mechanism or distinction question plus a conversion.

-- JEE Main Weightage: 3 to 4% (1 to 2 questions per shift on aldol condensation, Cannizzaro, and acidity order of carboxylic acids)
+- JEE Main Weightage: 3 to 4%, one to two questions per shift on aldol, Cannizzaro, and acidity order.

-- NEET Weightage: 2 to 3 questions per year on nucleophilic addition, oxidation tests (Tollens, Fehling), and carboxylic acid reactions
+- NEET Weightage: 2 to 3 questions per year on nucleophilic addition and oxidation tests.

 Scanned from a topper's notebook, cross-checked against the 2026-27 NCERT, and refined against the last five years of CBSE, JEE Main, and NEET papers.